Diploglena capensis

 Diploglena capensis is a species of spider of the genus Diploglena and the type species of the genus.
 It is endemic to the Western Cape province of South Africa.

 Distribution

 Diploglena capensis is recorded from only a few localities including St Helena Bay and the Cederberg Wilderness Area.

 Habitat

 The species is a free-living ground dweller sampled from humus in the Fynbos Biome.

 Conservation

 Diploglena capensis is listed as Data Deficient.
 The species is recorded only from a few localities and is partly protected in the Cederberg Wilderness Area.
 It is found at elevations ranging from 78 to 109 metres above sea level.
 More sampling is needed to determine the species range.

 The species is protected in the Cederberg Wilderness Area.

 Description

-Both males and females are known for this species.
+Both sexes are known for this species.